UmikaB/ZEN-garden/README.md

 Additionally, example datasets are available in the `dataset_examples` folder.

 More in-depth manuals are available in the [discussions forum](https://github.com/ZEN-universe/ZEN-garden/discussions) of our repo.

+## Additions made in the UB ZEN-garden fork

+This fork adds two linear constraints in `conversion_technology.py`:
+**Demand share by technology** and **Inflow share by technology**.

+The *demand share by technology* constraint uses the parameters `demand_share_min_by_tech` and `demand_share_max_by_tech` to bound the annual share of a carrier’s total final demand that may be supplied by a given conversion technology, formulated on yearly aggregated output flows.

+The *inflow share by technology* constraint uses `inflow_share_min_by_tech` and `inflow_share_max_by_tech` to bound the annual share of a carrier’s total inflow that may be allocated to a given conversion technology, formulated on yearly aggregated input flows.

+Both constraints are inactive by default and can be activated selectively to represent scenario-specific assumptions, technology deployment limits, or policy targets.

 ## News
 Review recent modifications outlined in the [changelog](https://github.com/ZEN-universe/ZEN-garden/blob/main/CHANGELOG.md).